apache/artemis-examples/examples/features/sub-modules/inter-broker-bridge/artemis-jms-bridge/readme.md

 `$5X_HOME/bin/activemq producer --user admin --password password --destination queue://TEST.FOO`

-Log into the ActiveMQ Artemis console and browse the messages in the `TEST.FOO` queue.
+Log into the Apache Artemis console and browse the messages in the `TEST.FOO` queue.